Fair Hiring Guide

 • Remind them of who they can contact in the future if they have questions or desire an update on their status.

-Interviewees who aren’t being offered the job appreciate it if you call them with their final status.
+Interviewees who aren’t being offered the job appreciate it if you share their final status promptly.
 At the very minimum, notify them by email immediately either after you know they will not continue in the process, or if they are an alternate candidate for hire, notify them after the job offer has been accepted by the top candidate.

 Disabilities

-Remember that the University prohibits discrimination against any person seeking employment.
+The University prohibits discrimination against any person seeking employment based on disability.
 For the full statement.
 Select this link for the full statement.

 Make sure that your hiring process does not disadvantage interviewees with disabilities.
-Candidates must be evaluated on their abilities, not their disabilities.
 You are responsible for asking all interviewees if they require an accommodation in order to participate in the interview.
-You are also responsible for ensuring appropriate accommodations are provided, if requested.
+You are also responsible for ensuring reasonable accommodations are provided, if requested.
 For example, you may need to arrange for a sign language interpreter for a deaf interviewee, or conduct the interview in a space that is accessible for interviewees with impaired mobility.
 For guidance on accommodating interviewees contact the Disability Management Coordinator (831/459-4602).

 In order to properly accommodate a candidate with a disability, ask questions about the type of accommodation needed.
 However, do not make inquiries regarding the candidate’s health, medical history, or disability unless it directly relates to the ability to provide or clarify the requested accommodation.

 After interviews, when you are considering hiring a qualified candidate with a disability, consider their ability to perform essential job functions with the addition of any needed reasonable accommodations.
-A reasonable accommodation is any alteration in the work environment or in the way things are usually done that makes it possible for a person with a disability to do the job.
+A reasonable accommodation is any alteration in the work environment or in the way things are usually done that makes it possible for a person with a disability to do the job without creating undue hardship for the University.
 For guidance about accommodations for new employees, contact the Disability Management Coordinator.

-Ask about a person’s abilities, not about her or his disabilities.
+Ask about a person’s qualifications, not about their disabilities.

 You may ask a candidate: